nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A designated area on the interface for system notifications, warnings, and error messages.

    NVMe
       Non-Volatile Memory Express.
-A protocol developed for SSDs to exploit the full potential of high-speed PCI Express storage devices.
+A modern protocol developed for SSDs to exploit the full potential of high-speed PCI Express storage devices.

-   Nvme
-      Non-Volatile Memory Express.
-A modern protocol developed for SSDs to take advantage of high-speed PCI Express storage devices.

    Open ForensicVM
-      An option/button to interact with the forensicVM’s graphical interface.

-   Open ForensicVM
-      An action or option to access the forensicVM’s main display, either through the Autopsy plugin or web interface.

-   Open ForensicVM on the Main Interface
-      The process or action of accessing the forensicVM directly through the Autopsy plugin interface.

-   Open ForensicVM WebShell button
-      A button within the Autopsy ForensicVM Client Plugin that allows users to launch the WebShell in their default browser.
+      An action or option to access and interact with the forensicVM’s main display, either through the Autopsy plugin or web interface.
+This can be initiated through various means such as a button within the Autopsy ForensicVM Client Plugin that allows users to launch the WebShell in their default browser.

    Output Console
       A console that captures all system messages and is instrumental for debugging.

    Panel Opener
-      An interface element that reveals various options within the forensicVM.

-   Panel Opener
-      An interface element within the forensicVM, used to reveal more options or configurations.
+      An interface element within the forensicVM used to reveal various options or configurations.

    Password Administration
       Tools or methods to reset forgotten passwords or generate new administrator accounts.